vanesascode/command-line-cheatsheet/README.md

 In windows:

+`findstr "music" music.txt`

+or:

 `type music.txt | findstr "music"`

 In Unix-like systems (Linux, macOS, BSD):

+`grep music music.txt`

+or:

 `cat music.txt | grep music`

 ***

+### 🔷To print the relative file paths, one path per line for all filenames that CONTAIN with a particular word (e.g."newfile") in the current directory:

+In Unix-like systems (Linux, macOS, BSD):

+`grep -l newfile*`

+- grep: The grep command is used to search for text patterns within files.

+- -l: This option, when used with grep, instructs it to only display the names of the files that contain the pattern, rather than the specific lines where the pattern is found.

+- newfile: This is the pattern or string you want to search for.
+In this case, it is "newfile".

+- *: The asterisk (*) is a wildcard that matches any file in the current directory.
+By using *, you are telling grep to search for the pattern "newfile" in all files within the current directory.

+***

+### 🔷To print the relative file paths, one path per line for all filenames that STARTS with a particular word (e.g."newfile") in the current directory:

+In windows:

+`for %I in (newfile*) do @echo %~nxI`

+In Unix-like systems (Linux, macOS, BSD):

+`ls newfile*`

 ## 🌈REMOVE
 Please note that deleting files is a permanent action, and once a file is deleted, it cannot be easily recovered.
 Exercise caution when using these commands.